MicrosoftDocs/PowerShell-Docs/jea/register-jea.md

 ```

 > [!WARNING]
-> The above command will restart the WinRM service on the system.
+> The above command restarts the WinRM service on the system.
-> This will terminate all PowerShell remoting sessions as well as any ongoing DSC configurations.
+> This terminates all PowerShell remoting sessions as well as any ongoing DSC configurations.
 > It is recommended that you take any production machines offline before running the command to avoid disrupting business operations.

-If registration was successful, you are ready to [use JEA](using-jea.md).
+If registration is successful, you are ready to [use JEA](using-jea.md).
-You may delete the session configuration file at any time; it is not used after registration.
+You may delete the session configuration file at any time; it is not used after registration of the end point.

 ## Multi-machine configuration with DSC

 If you are deploying JEA on multiple machines, the simplest deployment model is to use the JEA [Desired State Configuration](https://msdn.microsoft.com/powershell/dsc/overview) resource to quickly and consistently deploy JEA on each machine.

-To deploy JEA with DSC, you will need to ensure the following prerequisites are met:
+To deploy JEA with DSC, you need to ensure the following prerequisites are met:
 - One or more role capabilities have been authored and added to a valid PowerShell module.
 - The PowerShell module containing the roles is stored on a (read-only) file share accessible by each machine.
 - Settings for the session configuration have been determined.
 You do not need to create a session configuration file when using the JEA DSC resource.
-- You have credentials that will allow you to perform administrative actions on each machine, or have access to a DSC pull server used to manage the machines.
+- You have credentials that allow you to perform administrative actions on each machine, or have access to a DSC pull server used to manage the machines.
 - You have downloaded the [JEA DSC resource](https://github.com/PowerShell/JEA/tree/master/DSC%20Resource)

 On a target machine (or pull server, if you are using one), create a DSC configuration for your JEA endpoint.
-In this configuration, you will use the JustEnoughAdministration DSC resource to set up the session configuration file and the File resource to copy over the role capabilities from the file share.
+In this configuration, you use the JustEnoughAdministration DSC resource to set up the session configuration file and the File resource to copy over the role capabilities from the file share.

 The following properties are configurable using the DSC resource:
 - Role Definitions